 - A violation of this pledge can result in the Board seeking the recovery of costs and civil damages in a court of law, which could be substantial, as well as other actions by the Board.

 - Forensic Analysis - The Board will perform forensic evaluation of the Written Examination data.
 Detailed analysis of examination participation and performance data allows for the identification of patterns suggestive of unethical practices.
 If identified, the Board will forward the information to the Credentials and Requirements Committee for review.
 Confirmation of unethical behavior may lead to deferment or barring from future exams.

-The Oral Examination intends to test a candidate's reasoning, judgment, and problem solving skills.
+The purpose of the Oral Examination is to test a candidate's reasoning, judgment, and problem solving skills.
 It provides insight into actual clinical performance.

 - Responses should reflect your approach to the problem presented, not what you think examiners would do

 - Answer questions thoughtfully, demonstrating safety

 - Prepare to defend your position and choice of procedure

 - Prepare to treat complications and present “back-ups” and “lifeboat” procedures

 - Demonstrate your mastery of problems

 - Demonstrate your competence, safety and ethics